seungpoemz/TRASHCAN/README.md

 - Set Up Service Account Credentials
   Upload the credentials.json file (downloaded from your Google Cloud Service Account) into the project directory.

+- Set Up the Project on GCP
+  Ensure that your project is linked to a billing account so that the resources can be used.

 - Run the server

 ```bash